fabiospampinato/cash/README.md

 ### $.fn.append

-Appends the target element to the first element in the collection.
+Appends the target element to the each element in the collection.

 ```js
 $(element).append(element) // => collection